ferpetrelli/search-filters-builder/README.md

     public function values()
     {

-        return [
+        //...
+Always return a [value => label ...] associative array return [
             'ny' => __('New York'),
             'nb' => __('Nairobi'),
             'fr' => __('France'),
-            //...
-Add all options
         ];

     }

 }
 ```

-Here you need to define 3 things:
+Here you can adjust 3 things:

 * `$parameter`: The URL parameter to be used for this filter.